 When it comes to The Bachelor franchise, our favorite details (besides the drama and the love stories!) are the diamond rings that come at the end of (almost) every season.
 We watch eagerly each week as contestants get closer to true love, marriage, and the real prize: a stunning rock from Neil Lane.

-Between The Bachelor, The Bachelorette, Bachelor Pad, Bachelor in Paradise and The Bachelor: Winter Games, America has been watching for a total of 46 seasons to see two strangers fall deeply in love on TV.
+From unique pear-shaped stones to diamond-encrusted baubles, Bachelor Nation rings rarely disappoint.
+Between The Bachelor, The Bachelorette, Bachelor Pad, Bachelor in Paradise and The Bachelor: Winter Games, America has been watching the ABC franchise for years to see two strangers fall deeply in love on TV.
 And while statistically not all love found on the show lasts, diamonds are forever.

 Jason Mesnick & Molly Malaney